beletalabs/qtabelo/README.md

 # Tabelo-Qt

+A table editor based on Qt for C++.

+## Description

-An open source table editor based on Qt.
+Tabelo-Qt is an open source table editor written in C++ using the Qt framework.

 ## Copyright